6 Top Picks of What to Eat in Marsiling

 Hong Ji Claypot Bak Kut Teh

 One of the most recommended what to eat in Marsiling is Hong Ji Claypot Bak Kut Teh.
 Locals bring their foreign friends to dine here.
-The place dishes out Malaysian version of their menu.
+The place dishes out the Malaysian version of their menu.
 Wherein the majority of the herbal soup base is at an affordable price.

-The hawker stall is nearby to JB compared to Pasir Ris.
+The hawker stall is near JB compared to Pasir Ris.
 But still, Easties flock to the OG branch to enjoy a piping hot bowl.
 Claypot Bak Kut Teh Mixed is their best-seller.
 It is a portion of comfort food with an aroma of dang gui, a Chinese angelica root.
 In addition, the broth is a harmonious blend of herbal sweetness and porky richness.

 Tag along with the local patrons at 19 Marsiling Lane #01-329, Teo Chap Bee Eating House, Singapore, 730019.

 Yan Ji Seafood Soup

 Yan Ji Seafood Soup is famous for what to eat in Marsiling.
 It has various endorsements from different famed celebrities.
 Also, multiple outlets all over the country advertise the place.
 That’s why it gained popularity with the name of the seafood soup master.

 Loyal customers dine to order a Crayfish Seafood Soup.
 That’s why it is the most-selling dish on their menu.
 The crayfish is the star of the menu.
 It is tender and meaty, while the prawns are crunchy.
 In addition, there are big chunks of minced meat, grouper fish slices, and slightly sour tomatoes.
 The lumps of minced meat have a bouncier bite, all thanks to the mushroom.
 Also, the broth is full-bodied with a balance of sweetness and savouriness.